Managers in Fantasy Premier League have the opportunity to give their points total a big boost by using their chips.

 The Free Hit chip is played when confirming your transfers.
 It can’t be cancelled after being confirmed.
 It’s also worth noting that when playing your Free Hit chip, you will KEEP your banked transfers.

-The first Free Hit chip can be used to help you navigate a Gameweek in which a number of your key players have tough fixtures.
+The first Free Hit chip can be used to help you target a Gameweek where the weaker teams in the league play away from home.

 The second Free Hit chip can help you to navigate Blank Gameweeks, when at least one of the Premier League clubs - and usually more - will be without a league fixture.